awsdocs/amazon-ec2-user-guide/doc_source/iam-policies-ec2-console.md

 + `ec2:DescribeImages`: To view and select an AMI\.
 + `ec2:DescribeVpcs`: To view the available network options\.
 + `ec2:DescribeSubnets`: To view all available subnets for the chosen VPC\.
-+ `ec2:DescribeSecurityGroups` or `ec2:CreateSecurityGroup`: To view and select an existing security group, or create a new one\.
++ `ec2:DescribeSecurityGroups` or `ec2:CreateSecurityGroup`: To view and select an existing security group, or to create a new one\.
-+ `ec2:DescribeKeyPairs` or `ec2:CreateKeyPair`: To select an existing key pair, or create a new one\.
++ `ec2:DescribeKeyPairs` or `ec2:CreateKeyPair`: To select an existing key pair, or to create a new one\.
-+ `ec2:AuthorizeSecurityGroupIngress` to add inbound rules\.
++ `ec2:AuthorizeSecurityGroupIngress`: To add inbound rules\.

 ```
 {